 - 1. Number and Election of Directors. - (a) The number of Directors which shall constitute the whole Board shall initially be twelve (12) and hereafter be determined by resolution of the Board; provided, however, that no decrease in the number of Directors shall have the effect of shortening the term of an incumbent Director. - (b) A minimum of five (5) Directors shall qualify as "independent directors" of the Corporation and Iberdrola, S.A. (the "Controlling Shareholder") (assuming for such purpose that such Director is a Director of the Controlling Shareholder) under Section 301 of the Sarbanes-Oxley Act (or any successor rule), Rule 10A-3(b)(1) (or any successor rule) of the Securities and Exchange Act of 1934, and Rule 303A (or any successor rule) of the rules promulgated the New York Stock Exchange which apply to issuers whose common stock is listed on the New York Stock Exchange (the "Independent Directors").
-The membership of the Board will at all times comply with the requirements of applicable law and NYSE Rules. - (c) Except as provided in this paragraph and in Sub-section 2 of this Section below, the Directors shall be elected at the Annual Meeting of the Shareholders by a majority of the votes cast in person or by proxy by the holders of shares entitled to vote therein and each Director elected shall hold office until his or hertheir successor is elected and qualified, unless he or she such Director shall resign, die, become disqualified or disabled, or otherwise be removed.
+The membership of the Board will at all times comply with the requirements of applicable law and NYSE Rules. - (c) Except as provided in this paragraph and in Sub-section 2 of this Section below, the Directors shall be elected at the Annual Meeting of the Shareholders by a majority of the votes cast in person or by proxy by the holders of shares entitled to vote therein and each Director elected shall hold office until his or hertheir successor is elected and qualified, unless he or shesuch Director shall resign, die, become disqualified or disabled, or otherwise be removed.
 Directors need not be Shareholders; provided, however, that directors shall be elected by a plurality of the votes cast in a contested election.
-An election shall be considered contested if, as of the record date (or such later date as may be determined by the Board based on events occurring after the record date, but in no event later than the date the Corporation files its definitive proxy statement with the Securities and Exchange Commission), the number of nominees for election as a member of the Board exceeds the number of Directors to be elected.
-A "majority of votes cast" means that the number of shares voted "for" a nominee for election as a member of the Board exceeds the number of shares voted "against" the election of such nominee.
-Abstentions and broker non-votes shall not constitute votes "for" or "against". - Vacancies.
+An election shall be considered contested if, as of the record date (or such later date as may be determined by the Board based on events occurring after the record date, but in no event later than the date the Corporation files its definitive proxy statement with the Securities and Exchange Commission), the number of nominees for election as a member of the Board exceeds the number of bares voted "for" a nominee for election as a member of the Board exceeds the number of shares voted "for" a nominee for election as a member of the Board exceeds the number of such nominee.
+Abstentions and broker non-votes shall not constitute votes "for" or "against". - 2.
+Vacancies.
 Newly created directorships resulting from an increase in the number of Directors and vacancies occurring in the Board during the term of office, including, without limitation, the removal of Directors by the Shareholders or Director resignation, may be filled either by vote of the Directors or, if determined by the Board or requested (prior to the Board having filled any such vacancy) in writing by Shareholder(s) holding at least a majority of the outstanding voting shares of capital stock of the Corporation, by vote of the Shareholders.
-If the number of Directors then in office is less than a quorum, such newly created directorships and vacancies may be filled by vote of a majority of the Directors then in office or by vote of the Shareholders. - 3.
+If the number of Directors then in office or by vote of the Shareholders. - 3.
 Resignation; Removal.
 A Director may resign from his or hertheir office at any time by delivering his or hertheir resignation in writing to the Corporation, and the acceptance of such resignation, unless required by the terms thereof, shall not be necessary to make such resignation effective.
 Any or all of the Directors may be removed, for cause or without cause, by vote of the Shareholders.